Apply online at the link below:

 To be considered for admission, an applicant must submit the following:

-- A completed application, including one copy of the essay and a nonrefundable $75 application fee made payable to Goucher College.
+- A completed application, essay and a nonrefundable $75 application fee made payable to Goucher College.

 - Two letters of recommendation from people who know you well enough to give an informed opinion of your potential success in this program.
-Letters of recommendation should be emailed to firstname.lastname@example.org
+The recommendation process is completed online through the application portal but paper forms are available upon request.

 Applications are accepted two times a year.